dlbewley/dlbewley.github.io/_posts/2015-06-28-Testing-Openshift-Origin-V3-with-Ansible-and-Vagrant-on-OS-X.md

 You can use 'oc get all' to see lists of each of the types described above.
 {% endhighlight %}

-Be sure to check out the console and login as test / test
+Be sure to check out the console and login as admin / admin or test / test

 - https://localhost:8443/console/
 - https://ose3-msater.example.com:8443/console/